zxcvbnmasdfghjk7/EconomyPlus/README.md

 The dependencies will be required is:
 * Lombok
 * Slf4j

+Note: This project is made with Kotlin and Java.
+Be aware.
 ### Setup Guide

 To install this plugin, you will need: